Ice Dam Removal

 Removing Ice Dams

-We use industrial diesel powered ice dam removal equipment that produces super-heated hot water and steam to safely melt and cut away the ice from your gutters and roof.
-Some contractors use hatchets, chainsaws and salt or deicers to remove the ice but can also severely damage your home.
+We use industrial, diesel powered ice dam removal equipment that produces super-heated hot water and steam to safely melt and cut away the ice from your gutters and roof.
+Some contractors use hatchets, chainsaws and salt or deicers to remove the ice but these ice removal methods can also severely damage your home.

 Our method quickly and safely removes the ice.
-We can remove ice in outdoor temperatures down to 0 degrees Fahrenheit.
+We can remove ice in outdoor temperatures down to about -5 degrees Fahrenheit.
 We are the most experienced local ice dam removal contractor and have been in business for over 30 years with an A+ rating with the Better Business Bureau.

 Removing Ice From Gutters